 “Remember that every person starts somewhere, beginning practices makes a man perfect.”
-In this sequence, we will also start with such yoga for beginners that make us perfect.
+In the Basic Yoga Poses sequence, we bring poses of yoga for beginners that will build a habit of yoga practice at home perfectly.

 If you are completely new to yoga or starting yoga for the first time, there are some asanas that can start you on the right path.
-Here are the 10 most important poses of yoga for beginners.
+Here are the 15 Basic Yoga Poses for beginners.

 15 Poses of Yoga for Beginners with Savasna